raceintospace/raceintospace/doc/manual/manual.md

 You can reach this screen from the Astronaut Complex / Cosmonaut Center, or by clicking on the Mercury/Vostok, Gemini/Voskhod, Apollo/Soyuz, XMS-2/Lapot, or Jupiter/LK-700 building in the spaceport.
 Here you can assign people to crews, once you've sent them here.
 You can also break and reassign crews as needed.

 Flight crews shown in blue lettering in the bottom right are assigned to a mission you have scheduled for this turn, and cannot be broken.
-Crews showing in green have been assigned to a flight next turn and cannot be broken here (to break them you must cancel it in Future Missions).
+Crews showing in green have been assigned to a flight next turn and cannot be broken here (to break them you must first cancel their flight(s) in Future Missions).

 When assembling crews, pay special attention to their compatiblity.
 Click on each member of a newly assigned crew to see how he/she gets along with the others; as you might expect, green is good and red is bad.
-People who don't get along with their crewmates will suffer morale degradation and retire sooner than their colleagues.
+People who don't get along with their crewmates will lose morale and retire sooner than their colleagues.
 Check all crew members, since compatibility isn't always mutual.

 Also pay attention to each person's role—skills in yellow are those that will be used by that member of the team.
 However, regardless of other considerations, you should always put your highest Capsule skill in the first seat, since that is most important to keeping the crew out of danger.
-Also, anyone whose name shows in black or dark purple has announced retirement and should not be assigned.
+Also, anyone whose name shows in black or dark purple (such as Slayton above, who has flown a mission) has announced retirement and should not be assigned.
 They'll just leave soon and break the crew anyway.

-Anyone who is not assigned to a crew (for instance, Slayton in the example above, who has flown a mission) will return to the Astronaut Complex / Cosmonaut Center when you leave this screen.
+Anyone who is not assigned to a crew will return to the Astronaut Complex / Cosmonaut Center when you leave this screen.

 Your spacepeople prefer being assigned to a crew (so long as it's a compatible one) to languishing back at the Center/Complex.
 Space successes, especially firsts, improve the morale of all your people.
 Failures and deaths are damaging to morale.
 Your people also enjoy being assigned to the primary crew of a mission, even if it's later canceled.